lando-cal/tech-notes/docs/launchd.md

-#

 launchd is MacOS X's init system.

 # Example

+## Watch Folder

+This user LaunchAgent would be placed into `$HOME/Library/LaunchAgents/`.

-We have to specify `/bin/bash` as the first arg so OS X doesn't complain about DRM or mach-o executable shizz.
+We have to specify `/bin/bash` as the first ProgramArgument so OS X doesn't complain about DRM or mach-o executable shizz.
+This effectively limits us to bash 3.

 ```
 <?xml version="1.0" encoding="UTF-8"?>